MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-ext-object.md

 ## Report extension example

 The following example illustrates a simplified table extension which adds a new field to the `Customer` table, `MyField`.
 The report extension `MyExtension` then adds `MyField` as well as an additional field in original `Customer` table to the **Customer - Top 10 List** report.
 For a more advanced example, see [Report Extension Example](devenv-report-ext-example.md).
+The example also illustrates how a new field added to the report extension, can be modified using the `OnBeforeAfterGetRecord` trigger.
+For more information about report extension dataset triggers, see [Report Extension Data Set Modify triggers](triggers-auto/reportextensiondatasetmodify/devenv-onbeforepredataitem-reportextensiondatasetmodify-trigger.md).

 > [!NOTE]
 > Inside the `requestpage` element, you cannot modify any properties.